jvalue/jayvee/rfc/0006-gtfs-rt-support/README.md

 }
 ```
 ### 2) SQLiteSink *(Requires minor change)*
-The SQLite sink needs an additional attribute indicating whether tables should be dropped before load starts.
+The SQLite sink needs an additional attribute indicating whether table should be dropped before load starts.
+Since blocks currently just support one input, a boolean data type for dropping a table is enough.
 ```
 block VehicleLoader oftype SQLiteLoader {
 		file: "./gtfs.db";